Term vs. Whole Life Insurance for Seniors: Which Is the Better Fit in 2026?

 What term life means for a senior

 A term policy pays the death benefit only if you pass away during the policy term, typically 10 or 20 years.
 After that it expires or renews at a much higher rate.
-For a 65 year old, a 10-year term reaches age 75, and a 20-year term reaches age 85.
+For a 65-year-old, a 10-year term reaches age 75, and a 20-year term reaches age 85.
 The premium for a 20-year term at 65 can rival or exceed a whole life policy, especially for larger face amounts, which is part of why term often loses its cost advantage for seniors buying in their mid-60s or later.

 What whole life means for a senior